MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 <table>
   <tr>
     <td>
-      For a UWP-only game, it is still required to publish your catalog and service config to RETAIL in XDP before publishing completes in Partner Center, otherwise the released UWP will not be able to access Xbox Live.
+      For a UWP-only game, it is still required to publish your catalog and service config to RETAIL in Partner Center before publishing completes, otherwise the released UWP will not be able to access Xbox Live.
     </td>
   </tr>
 </table>